ckjpdx/tiny-anthems/README.md

 ### UX & Interface
 - [x] Display demo songs to play on portfolio page via Soundcloud imbeds
 - [ ] Redesign site styles
-- [ ] Two questionnaires: for either the user or for someone the user knows
 - [ ] Material UI styles (is installed, but not yet implemented)

 ### Bugs